Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Hatakeyama, Karahashi (An athletic occult girl).md

 Author: AjTheYandere

-Compatable game version: V0.69

 First appearance: 9/2/2018

 Created in version: V0.27

+### Additional information

+An athletic occult girl who is secretly a ninja.

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Hatakeyama%2C%20Karahashi%20(An%20athletic%20occult%20girl)%20-%20AjTheYandere%2C%20V0.69.student">Hatakeyama, Karahashi (An athletic occult girl) - AjTheYandere, V0.69.student</a>
+### Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Hatakeyama%2C%20Karahashi%20(An%20athletic%20occult%20girl)%20-%20AjTheYandere.student">Hatakeyama, Karahashi (An athletic occult girl) - AjTheYandere.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---